Rising Phoenix directors want to 'call out society for treating people like s***' with Netflix documentary

 Ian Bonhôte and Peter Ettedgui are behind Netflix's new documentary on the Paralympic Games.

-Netflix’s latest documentary Rising Phoenix is about to invite viewers into the fascinating world of the Paralympic Games.
+New Netflix documentary Rising Phoenix will invite viewers into the fascinating, strong and powerful world of the Paralympic Games.

+Throughout the spellbinding film, we’ll meet some of the world’s very best athletes, including fencing champion Bebe Vio, sprinter (and former Strictly Come Dancing star) Jonnie Peacock and many more.

-Including interviews from some of the world’s best paralympians, such as Italian fencer Bebe Vio and English sprinter Jonnie Peacock, the one-off film will look at the games from the rubble of World War II, to the sporting event it is today.
+The film sees the Paralympics emerge from the rubble of World War II and become the successful sporting event it is today.

-And while the film does include some very emotional backstories about each athlete’s disability, directors Ian Bonhôte and Peter Ettedgui tell RadioTimes.com that the documentary is in no shape or form one of “pity”.
+Despite the emotional tales we hear in the documentary, directors Ian Bonhôte and Peter Ettedgui recently told RadioTimes.com it’s not a film about “pity” – quite the opposite.

 “We never wanted to make a film where we could feel sorry for someone like with the tragedy that happened to some of the athletes, for example John-Baptiste [Alize], survivor from a war in Africa.
 We don’t want to feel, ‘Oh poor child!’
 We want people to see the great sporting hero he has become,” Bonhôte explained.